Three Helpful Python Functions to Know

 map(func_name, iterable)

-When the map function is called, the specified function is applied to each item in the iterable.
+function is called, the specified function is applied to each item in the iterable.
 This results in a new iterable containing the transformed values.
 This enables us to perform operations on each element of an iterable, greatly simplifying and optimizing our code.

 For example, suppose we had a list of integers that we needed to double in value.
 We could accomplish this by executing the code below.